 All events have been archived and are viewable through July 31st.

-Check our schedule page for details, registration, and links.
+Check our schedule page for the links to archived events.

 Check below for information on our amazing supporters, headliners, and keynote!

 American Composers Forum

 Join us in celebrating NMG2020 keynote speaker Nathalie Joachim in Portland next June!

 Nathalie Joachim is a Grammy nominated flutist, composer, and vocalist.
 The Haitian-American artist is hailed for being “a fresh and invigorating cross-cultural voice”.
 (The Nation).
 She is co-founder of the critically acclaimed urban art pop duo, Flutronix.
 Upcoming compositions include Discourse, an evening-length performance and social change initiative commissioned by Carolina Performing Arts; new solo works for cellist Seth Parker Woods and violinist Yvonne Lam; and larger scale chamber works for So Percussion, Lorelei Ensemble, Brooklyn Youth Chorus and Duo Noire.
 Joachim’s debut solo album, Fanm d’Ayiti with Spektral Quartet, available on New Amsterdam Records, received a Grammy nomination for Best World Music Album.
 She holds faculty positions at the Perlman Music Program, Bang On a Can Summer Festival and Banff Centre for Arts and Creativity, is a teaching artist for The Juilliard-Nord Anglia Performing Arts Programme, and is the former flutist of Eighth Blackbird.

 Photo Credit for Nathalie Joachim: Erin Patrice O’Brien

 Join us in celebrating NMG2020 headlining performer cellist Seth Parker Woods in Portland next June!